Idan-Elhassid/Monkey-500/README.md

 the inspiration for this fun project came from graham stephan's youtube video titled: I Spent "$100,000 On A Stock Picking Monkey" https://www.youtube.com/watch?v=TA-P5ilI_Vg

-in the video it was stated that: "A blindfolded monkey throwing darts at a newspaper's financial pages could select a portfoli that would do just as well as one carefully selected by experts.
+in the video it was stated that: "A blindfolded monkey throwing darts at a newspaper's financial pages could select a portfolio that would do just as well as one carefully selected by experts."

 this unique strategy did surprisingly well durring a bull market like in 2021, but less so in a bear market like in 2022.